Estuaries, Pacific Northwest

 Plants that thrive here are boundless & very colorful, and insect life is quite fascinating!

-This would provide many km of bike and foot paths that could be enjoyed by all.
+This would provide many km of bike and foot trails that could be enjoyed by all.
 The Nunns creek area could have boardwalks and paths that lead you through one of the best birding sites in town, there could be picnic areas and plenty of interpretative signs to inform you of various plants and wildlife that can be seen here.
-As our city grows, it would encircle this green way park, thus providing a green gem to our community.
+As our city grows, it would encircle this greenway park, thus providing a green gem to Campbell River.